w3f/polkadot-wiki/docs/learn/learn-guides-coretime-swap.md

 - The account that owns the unlocked paraID has enough available funds to execute transactions on the relay chain. transactions on the relay chain.

+### Time for effect
+The swap of leases is effective immediately, however the coretime chain communicates the changes of these leases to the relay chain with every new coretime cycle.
+Thus, the change will come into effect in the following coretime cycle.

 Steps

 - Have the collator running for your original paraID.